Nicotine Research Group News (2019)

 Tobacco Harm Reduction study

 We are delighted to announce that the NRG will be leading a mental health theme as part of a new £5.9M, five-year consortium called SPECTRUM (Shaping Public hEalth poliCies To Reduce ineqUalities and harM).
-This project, which is funded by the UK Prevention Research Partnership (UKPRP), is being led by Prof Linda Bauld (University of Edinburgh) in collaboration with other UKCTAS academics.
+This project, which is part-funded by the UK Prevention Research Partnership (UKPRP), is being led by Prof Linda Bauld (University of Edinburgh) in collaboration with other UKCTAS academics.

 More on this exciting new collaboration on the UKCTAS website here and the NIHR website here.